stampymany-ai/Linode-Seach-Engine/README.md

         # Follow all links on the page
         for link in response.css('a::attr(href)'):
             yield response.follow(link, self.parse)
+# Step 7.
 Run the Spider

-Bash
+Start by doing
 scrapy crawl web
 This will start crawling the website and sending the data to your Elasticsearch instance.

-Step 4: Build a Simple Front End
+# Step 8.
+Build a Simple Front End
-You'll use Node.js and Express to create a simple web server that serves a basic search interface.
+This is crusal for displaying the webiste and its information You'll use Node.js and Express to create a simple web server that serves a basic search interface.

-Install Node.js
+First, install Node.js

-Bash

 sudo apt install nodejs npm -y
-Create a Project Directory and Install Dependencies
+Then, create a Project Directory and Install Dependencies mkdir search_frontend && cd search_frontend npm init -y npm install express elasticsearch

-Bash

-mkdir search_frontend && cd search_frontend
-npm init -y
-npm install express elasticsearch
-Create a Server Script
+Create a Server Script that users will use to interact with ui elements

-Create a file server.js with the following content.
+Create a file server.js with the following content below.
 This script handles search queries and serves the front-end page.

 JavaScript